A Father-Daughter Legacy

 Today, Dick receives benefits from the NFL’s 88 Plan because of his diagnosis.
 This has given Callie firsthand experience with the 88 Plan and caring for a retired professional football player with dementia.
 She’s remained steadfastly dedicated to keeping her parents comfortable, happy and engaged by not only preserving but enhancing their quality of life.
 Her desire for only the best for her parents brought about the realization that the majority of home healthcare companies are satisfied with providing only the basics.

 Callie founded Marquee Concierge Care in order to provide a higher level of care for retired NFL players and others who are accustomed to a higher level of living.
-Marquee’s mission is to provide clients with unmatched personal care, companion and concierge services that exceed expectations and insure a superior quality of life.
+Marquee’s mission is to provide clients with unmatched companion and concierge services that exceed expectations and ensure a superior quality of life.